MCPHub LabRegistrylinkedin-mcp-server

 }

 [!NOTE] Docker creates a fresh session on each startup.
-Sessions may expire over time — run uvx linkedin-scraper-mcp --login again if you encounter authentication issues.
+Sessions may expire over time — run uvx linkedin-scraper-mcp@latest --login again if you encounter authentication issues.

 [!NOTE] Why can't I run --login in Docker?
 Docker containers don't have a display server.
 Create a profile on your host using the uvx setup and mount it into Docker.